northern-information/yggdrasil-docs/collections/_commands/bpm.md

 signature: bpm VALUE
 example: bpm 149.3
 category: core
-phenomenon: none
-usage:
-description:
-aliases:
+description: Set the BPM to a value.
 ---
-Set the BPM to a value.